gclayburg/synology-diskstation-scripts/README.md

     -rwxr-xr-x    1 root     root          7798 May  1 15:07 /var/services/homes/admin/diskstation_dns_modify.sh
     -rwxr-xr-x    1 root     root           283 Nov 21  2014 /var/services/homes/admin/poll-dhcp-changes.sh
     ```
+   These scripts do not need to be modified.

+2. Install the settings file to the admin directory:

+    ```
+    DiskStation> ls -l /var/services/homes/admin/settings
+    -rw-r--r--    1 root     root           109 Sep 24  2015 /var/services/homes/admin/settings
+    ```

-2. The `diskstation_dns_modify.sh` script needs to be modified to match your network.
-See the comments in the script for details.
+The settings file needs to be modified to match your network.
+See the comments in the `diskstation_dns_modify.sh` script for details.

 3. Install the start script into `/usr/local/etc/rc.d/ directory`.
 It also should be owed by root and executable.

 ```